anniexena/THE-GAME/README.md

 6) INK library for creating dialogue interactions

 # Playing the Game
-Simply run the executable called "INSERT NAME HERE"
+Simply download this github as a ZIP, extract the contents, and run the